mobily-enterprises/jsonreststores/README.md

 The last item is especially important: when developing your own permission model, you will probably want to make sure you have different permissions for local requests and remote ones (or, more often, have no restrictions for local ones since you are the one initiating them).

-TODO: explain `options` in detail, and in fact check that it makes sense to have it every single time.
-ADD EXAMPLE!
+TODO: CHANGE LIBRARY.
+Make sure that:

-TODO: make sure that:
+ * searchable, sortable are ignored for local API requests
  * queryFilterType, searchPartial are actually in `options`

- * searchable, sortable are ignored for local API requests Make those change with extreme care now, test on live system.
-When this is half stable, write tests
+TODO: explain `options` in detail, explain that it's created automatically when a request comes from a remote host, but needs to be made by hand for API use

 # Database layers